DataDog/datadog-ci/src/commands/react-native/README.md

 #### For React Native >= 0.69:

-To ensure environment variables are well propagated in the build phase, you first need to create a new `custom-react-native-xcode.sh` file in your `ios` folder.
+To ensure environment variables are well propagated in the build phase, you need to create a `custom-react-native-xcode.sh` file in your `ios` folder:

 ```bash
 #!/bin/sh